Pali Proper Names - D -

 - Dārupattaka.-A religious teacher of Jāliya (D.i.157).
 He was so called

-because he carried a wooden bowl with him.
+because he carried a wooden bowl mit him.
 (DA.i.319).

 - Dārūrugāma.-A village near Kalyāni in Ceylon.
 Near it was Jayavaddhanakotta